Commercial Real Estate Terms and Definitions

 Coworking Space

 Workspace offered for lease for short- to long-term periods in a communal setting.
 Space for office, artistic or manufacturing use can be leased by the day, month, year or even hour.
 The physical space leased can range from a traditional dedicated private office with a door to an unassigned seat on a bench along a communal table.
-Coworking spaces go beyond just providing a physical work environment.
-They are typically operated by entities that offer business-related lectures, social events and a sense of community for their entrepreneurial tenants, thus helping them grow their businesses.
+Coworking spaces often go beyond providing a physical work environment.
+They are frequently operated by entities that offer business-related lectures and social events and seek to foster a sense of community for their entrepreneurial tenants, thus helping them grow their businesses.
+(See also Real Estate as a Service.)

 Creative Office Space